kojodoc/kojodoc.github.io/reference/scala.md

 ```

 `def newFunction(inputs) = { code }` - creates a new function that takes the specified inputs, carries out the statements specified in the given code block, and returns the value of the last expression in the code block.

+The `inputs` can be zero or more `name: type` pairs (separated by commas in the case of more than one input), where `name` is the name of an input and `type` is its type.

+Here's an example of the definition and usage of some new functions:

 ```scala
 def double(n: Int) = n * 2